-The bill would also require the DNR to issue a permit to an individual with a disability or physical limitation to take game with a pneumatic bow during an open season in which a bow may be used for taking game if that individual submits a certification from a physician stating that the physician has examined the individual and determined that because of the individual's disability or physical limitation, the individual should be able to take game with the use of a pneumatic bow.
+The bill would also require the Department of Natural Resources (DNR) to issue a permit to an individual with a disability or physical limitation to take game with a pneumatic gun during an open season in which a bow may be used for taking game if that individual submits a certification from a physician, physical therapist, occupational therapist, or other medical professional stating that after examination he or she has determined that due to a physical disability or limitation, the individual is unable to hold, aim, and shoot a bow.
 The DNR would have to develop a certification form and make it available to the public.

-Under the bill, an "individual with a disability or physical limitation" would mean a disabled person as defined in Section 19a of the Michigan Vehicle Code (MCL 257.19a).
-That section defines "disabled person" as an individual who is determined by a physician to have 1 or more of the following:
+Under the bill, individual with a disability or physical limitation would mean an individual who is determined by a physician, physician assistant, or optometrist to have 1 or more of the following:

-- Blindness (this condition may be determined by an optometrist or a physician assistant as well as by a physician). - The inability to walk more than 200 feet without having to stop and rest. - Both the inability to use 1 or both legs or feet and the inability to walk without the assistance of another person or the use of a wheelchair, walker, crutch, brace, prosthetic, or other device. - A lung disease from which the person's forced expiratory volume for 1 second, when measured by spirometry, is less than 1 liter, or from which the person's arterial oxygen tension is less than 60 mm/hg of room air at rest. - A cardiovascular condition that causes the person to measure between 3 and 4 on the New York heart classification scale, or that renders the person incapable of meeting a minimum standard for cardiovascular health that is established by the American Heart Association and approved by the Department of Health and Human Services.
+- Blindness (this condition may be determined by an optometrist or a physician assistant as well as by a physician). - The inability to walk more than 200 feet without having to stop and rest. - Both the inability to use 1 or both legs or feet and the inability to walk without the assistance of another person or the use of a wheelchair, walker, crutch, brace, prosthetic, or other device. - A lung disease from which the person's forced expiratory volume for 1 second, when measured by spirometry, is less than 1 liter, or from which the person's arterial oxygen tension is less than 60 mm/hg of room air at rest.